ariga/atlas/doc/md/CLI/atlas_schema_inspect.md

 ### Options

 ```
-      --address string   used with -w, local address to bind the server to (default "127.0.0.1:5800")
+      --addr string   used with -w, local address to bind the server to (default "127.0.0.1:5800")
   -d, --dsn string    [driver://username:password@protocol(address)/dbname?param=value] Select data source using the dsn format
   -h, --help          help for inspect
   -w, --web           Open in a local Atlas UI
 ```

 ### SEE ALSO